JanethL/WebScraper/README.md

 💌 Gathering email addresses for lead generation

-As a simple example - we'll scrape the front page of Hacker News to fetch the titles and urls of links.
-What you do with the data you scrape is totally up to you.
-You can aggregate data and perform custom analysis, store it in Airtable, GoogleSheets, or shoot it into Slack for your team to monitor.
-The possibilities are infinite.
+As a simple example — we’ll learn to scrape the front page of Hacker News to fetch the Titles and URLs of links.
+You can aggregate data and perform custom analysis, store it in Airtable, Google sheets, or share it with your team inside Slack.
+The possibilities are infinite!

+Please remember to respect the policies around web crawlers of any sites you scrape.

 # Table of Contents